AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/trend-ui.md

 ## Extrapolated values

 When viewing a trend session, extrapolated values are depicted as dashed lines and dashed heatmaps.
-Extrapolated values are values predicted based on historic interpolated values.
+Extrapolated values are based on historic values.

 - **Dashed lines**